 I am successfully created SSO Login. but problem is that whenever I am Login through SSO every time I have to click on Login button.

 But I found a method that doesn’t require me to click the login button.
-The solution is, I disable the login required settings. and I call forum.mywebsite.com/login which calls login button automatically, but if I disable login required then login button does not call.
+The solution is, I disable the login required settings. and I call mywebsite.com is available for purchase - Sedo.com which calls login button automatically, but if I disable login required then login button does not call.

 I don’t want to give anonymous access to my website.
 So I can’t use this method.